evangipson/minimal-api/README.md

 1. Create a file in the [routes definition folder](./src/routes)
 1. Write a function that returns a `String`
 1. Add any [HTTP macro attribute](libs/attributes/src/lib.rs) to the function
-1. Optionally, add any parameters to represent query strings or `POST` data
+1. Optionally, add any parameters to represent query strings or body data
 1. Add the function to the vector returned by [`get_endpoints()` in the routes definition file](./src/routes/index.rs), without providing any parameters if they were added
 1. The [server listen() function](./src/server/listener.rs) will automatically pick up the new endpoint